Skip to main content

 Differential and Clinical Psychology develops knowledge and understanding of theory and research in differential psychology, the study of psychological differences and similarities between people and understanding of theory and research in atypical and clinical psychology.

-Contemporary and Conceptual Issues in Behavioural Science develops skills in researching and communicating a range of contemporary and conceptual issues.
-It provides an opportunity to discuss behavioural science research in a tutorial context.
+Contemporary and Conceptual Issues in Psychology develops skills in researching and communicating a range of contemporary and conceptual issues in psychology.
+It provides an opportunity to discuss psychological research in a tutorial context.

 Advanced Research Methods and Statistics provides experience of the practical application of a wide range of methods in psychological research and develops presentation skills necessary for communicating research aims and findings.
 You will also be equipped with the knowledge and understanding of the more advanced statistical methods used in psychological research, together with the practical ability to apply such methods to a variety of data sets.